 Almost cosmically, I gathered more introverts into my universe.
 I swam in a sea of richness in writing classes.
 We shared broken stories and expanded exponentially.
 Surrounded by others fed from within, I learned that I can feed myself.
 This way of existing felt so natural.
 It was as if I was given permission to revel in my self.
 I was shown my own light.
 This comfort in my own skin gave me the confidence to spearhead my life.
 I had less fear of rejection and more strength to combat engulfment, not only within my introvert tribe but within all realms.
 Blissfully open to emotional intimacy as well as physical intimacy, making love became a reality.

-How much emotional intimacy are you getting?
+What is emotional intimacy to you?
+How much are you getting?
 Extroverts, your thoughts?

 If Emotional Intimacy: An Introvert’s Ultimate Turn On spoke to you, you may also like: